-Scientists and experts in public health and tobacco control are highlighting the need for 1.1 billion smokers, and millions of adults who have switched away from smoking, to access appropriately regulated safer nicotine products such as vapes (e-cigarettes), Swedish snus, nicotine pouches, and heated tobacco products, an approach called tobacco harm reduction.
-This year, the seventh annual Global Forum on Nicotine (GFN), organized by KAC Communications is the only international conference focused on safer nicotine products’ role in reducing smoking-related harms; gets conducted as a free online conference (Thursday 11/Friday 12 June) due to COVID-19.
+Scientists and experts in public health and tobacco control are highlighting the need for 1.1 billion smokers and millions of adults who have switched away from smoking to access appropriately regulated, safer nicotine products such as vapes (e-cigarettes), Swedish snus, nicotine pouches, and heated tobacco products, an approach called tobacco harm reduction.
+This year, the seventh annual Global Forum on Nicotine (GFN), organized by KAC Communications, is the only international conference focused on safer nicotine products’ role in reducing smoking-related harms; gets conducted as a free online conference (Thursday 11/Friday 12 June) due to COVID-19.

 Thirty experts are speaking on a diverse range of topics related to nicotine, including the latest evidence on the interplay between nicotine, smoking and COVID-19; the impact of the deliberate and continued misattribution of the so-called ‘EVALI’ lung-injury crisis to nicotine vaping instead of illicit THC; moral panics over low youth vaping rates taking precedence over the health of millions of adult smokers and vapers and Big Philanthropy’s effect on global public health.

-Smoking is the single biggest cause of non-communicable disease (NCD).
+Smoking is the single biggest cause of the non-communicable disease (NCD).
 It kills half of all those who smoke.
 The Global Burden of Disease study estimates that smoking directly accounted for 7.1 million premature deaths in 2017, with an additional 1.2 million deaths attributed to second-hand smoke.

 For decades it has been known that it is the burning of tobacco, and the release and inhalation of smoke, that causes disease.
 Nicotine itself is not a carcinogen.
 The UK Royal College of Physicians recognised in a 2016 report that, “any long-term hazards of nicotine are likely to be of minimal consequence in relation to those associated with continued tobacco use.”